Aside from Female Pattern hair loss, women can also suffer with diffuse or thinner hair for other reasons.

-Aside from female pattern hair loss, women’s hair can also become diffuse or thinner for other reasons.
-These would include iron deficiencies, thyroid imbalances, polycystic ovaries, anxiety, depression etc. Any of these symptoms can cause an increased rate of hair fall over the whole scalp and subsequently lead to thinning of the hair.
+Telogen Effluvium is a reflective type of hair loss.
+There are two varieties – Acute and Chronic.
+These would include physical health issues, iron deficiencies, thyroid imbalances, polycystic ovaries, anxiety, depression etc. Any of these symptoms can cause an increased rate of hair fall over the whole scalp and subsequently lead to thinning of the hair.

 It is therefore extremely important to seek help from a registered trichologist in order that a thorough consultation is completed, the correct diagnosis made, treatment started and the necessary blood tests advised.

-Remember, less can be achieved the longer the condition is allowed to continue unaided.
+Remember, less can be achieved the longer the condition is allowed to continue untreated.

 This condition features as oval or round bald patches on the scalp and/or beard.
 There may be one or more patches.
 A patch can get bigger and encroach on another patch, creating an even larger bald area.
 There are three stages to this complaint.